mimblewimble/grin/doc/intro.md

   points G,H correspondingly, and subsequently summed to be `r*G + v*H`.
   * A range proof that among other things shows that *v* is non-negative.
 * A transaction fee in cleartext.
-* A signature its private key is formed by computing the excess value (the sum of all output values plus the fee, minus the input values).
+* A signature signed with the excess value (the sum of all output values and the fee minus the input values) as the private key.

 ### Blocks and Chain State